This information is for people getting Universal Credit or Housing Benefit.

 There are other reasons your Universal Credit payment may be less than you expect.
 For example, if you:

-• owe money to some creditors (such as your landlord, Land and Property Services or your utility companies)
+- owe money to some creditors (such as your landlord, Land and Property Services or utility companies)

-• were sanctioned for not sticking to your claimant commitment (meaning, the contract you made with your work coach)
+- were sanctioned for not sticking to your claimant commitment (this is the contract you made with your work coach)